aman-vr/google-clone-grid/README.md

 # clones-using-html-css
-Just replications of home pages of some popular websites using HTML and CSS only...
+Replication of Google's homepage using HTML and CSS.